 Children in Nursery have their baseline assessments completed within the first two to three weeks of education (depending upon attendance and circumstance).
 Assessments in Nursery are ongoing and are undertaken in a range of ways, including both formal and informal observations.
 We assess and record the majority of observations using the online TAPESTRY system.
 All key workers also ensure one long observation is undertaken every term (6 a year) on every child and assessed to include next steps in learning.
 Children are assessed using the standard EYFS grids and the DCC small steps assessments where appropriate.

 Progress towards targets is monitored throughout the year with support being provided for any pupil who is under achieving.
-Monitoring of progress also allows us to identify our higher attaining students and look to see if we can set up some enhanced provision to ensure their skills are acknowledged and honed as much as is possible.
+Monitoring of progress also allows us to identify our students who are making above expected rates of progress so that we can ensure they are provided with enhanced provision to hone their skill and knowledge as much as possible within identified subject areas.